SHSMJ200/Bargh_ML/tasks.md

 * transfer new model from jupyter to python
 * more than 24 rows of data in one day
 * write predictions with mimo > 1
+* check residual 'y' for new model
+* Define two different accuracy.
 *